Crown of sonnets: Heroic crown of crowns

 The first crown of crowns ever was written by Mitja Šarabon in Slovenia in 1971: Sonetni venec sonetnih vencev.

 From 1994 dates Sla sponina by Janko Moder.
 Milan Batista published in 1998 Veliki sonetni venec, and Valentin Cundrič published in the same year 8 crowns of crowns, one of those is Pamtivid (which can also be found online).
 The other 7 crowns of crowns are published in his book Slovenska knjiga mrtvih.
 2 of those are also published on the Internet: Molitvenik peščeni en Terjatve.
-The crowns of crowns by Cundrič doesn't have Master- and Grandmastersonnets, it is up to the reader to puzzle them together.